 ePAFs/PAFs (Job Actions)

 All employees of the university have their core employment details recorded in a Personnel Action File (PAF; also called ePAF for electronic records).
 Information on file includes specifics related to an employee's position and related changes over the course of an employee's career, including hire date, job title, pay grade, retirement plan and more.

 Although difficult for those involved, layoff is sometimes a necessary course of action for the university.
 In the event of a layoff, offboarding procedures conducted differently than for other exiting employees.
 Employees facing layoff may also be eligible to receive transitional pay based on their length of service to the university.

 Employees may be granted leaves of absence from their position in certain circumstances (e.g., prolonged illness or injury; seasonal variances in work, etc.).
 Leaves of absence can be either paid or unpaid depending on the situation.
 Similarly, provisions in federal regulations, such as the Family and Medical Leave Act (FMLA), apply to some leaves and protect an employee’s job during their time away.

 Occasionally, payroll situations arise that require an adjustment of the university's usual payroll process, or need to be handled in a different way (e.g., overpayment; employees taxed as nonresident aliens, etc.) to ensure proper processing.
 Separate procedures are available for these instances to help ensure accuracy and compliance with all policies and regulations the university must follow.

 Recruitment and Hiring

-The university conducts its operations and stores information across several software platforms, with different security permissions based on role or the type of work being done.
-These security permissions are maintained through different points of the organization depending on the platform.
+Many software platforms are at work across the university, whether to help conduct day-to-day operations or store information.
+These platforms utilize different types of security permission based on role or the type of work being done, which are maintained through different points of the organization depending on the platform.